St. Thomas Aquinas High School (New Jersey): Athletics

 The girls' gymnastics team has won the team state championship in 1992, 1994, 1995, 2003–2007, 2010 and 2013; the 10 titles are the second-most of any school in the state.

 The boys bowling team won the overall state championship in 1995.

 The girls swimming team won the state Non-Public A South sectional championship in 1996, 1997 and 1998.
 The school's swimming team won the Greater Middlesex Conference in 2005, 2006, 2007 and 2011.

 The baseball team won the 2006 Non-Public South A sectional championship over St. Augustine, 16–15.

 The wrestling team won the Parochial B South state sectional title in 2007 and the PArochial A South title in 2011.
 The team won the 2007 Non-Public South B sectional championship with a 46–27 win over Holy Cross.

 The softball team took the 2009 Non-Public South A sectional title, shutting out both Holy Spirit High School and Camden Catholic High School, and won the tournament final over Gloucester Catholic High School to win the team's first sectional title for nine years.

 The girls soccer team won the Non-Public A state championship in 2013 with a 1–0 win in the tournament final against Immaculate Heart Academy, which came into the game ranked fourth in the state by The Star-Ledger.

 The varsity cheerleading team won the National Championship and best overall Grand Champion in Myrtle Beach, S.C. on March 11, 2017.

-Fine arts
+Performing arts

-St. Thomas Aquinas High School offers art courses in a full-studio art department, graphic design courses, video production, a drama department, and a music department.

-The Drama Department performs three full show runs per school year with a fall Shakespeare play, a fall drama production, and a spring musical.
-The Drama Department has competed and won awards at the Bucks County Playhouse, among many other events.

-The Music Department includes a marching band, a symphonic band, a concert choir, a liturgical band, a jazz band, and music theory courses.
+The St. Thomas Aquinas Drama Department oversees production of at least three full-length performances each school year with opportunities throughout the year both onstage and offstage.